~For information on Consultative services- Presentations and Staff Training, please contact Jay S. Levy directly at jslevy34@gmail.com

-Jay S. Levy, MSW, LICSW Clinical Social Worker, PATH Program Manager, Teacher
+Jay S. Levy, MSW, LICSW Clinical Social Worker, Author-Consultant, Presenter

 Jay S. Levy has spent more than thirty years working with individuals who experience homelessness.
 He is the author of the highly acclaimed book Pretreatment Guide for Homeless Outreach & Housing First.
-Jay’s newest publication is entitled, Pretreatment In Action: Interactive Exploration from Homelessness to Housing Stabilization .
-It is an excellent training and educational workbook.
+Jay’s newest publication is entitled, Pretreatment Across Multiple Fields of Practice: Trauma Informed Approach to Homelessness and Beyond (2024).
+It is a collaborative book project featuring multiple authors from both the US and UK.
+Jay also recently published a work book-staff training guide entitled, Pretreatment In Action: Interactive Exploration from Homelessness to Housing Stabilization (2021) .
 His 2018 project was a collaborative effort with several authors from the UK.
 It is entitled Cross-Cultural Dialogues on Homelessness: From Pretreatment Strategies to Psychologically Informed Environments.
 He has also published the well received book Homeless Narratives and Pretreatment Pathways (2010), a monograph and several journal articles on Homelessness issues.

 Jay developed Pretreatment as an approach for helping people without homes who are often deemed “not ready” and excluded from housing and/or recovery-oriented services and treatment.
 He has helped to create new Housing First programs such as the Regional Engagement and Assessment for Chronically Homeless program (REACH).

-Jay is currently employed by Eliot CHS-Homeless Services as a Regional Manager for the statewide SAMHSA-PATH Homeless Outreach Team.
+Jay is currently employed by Eliot CHS and Craig’s Doors as a Consultant for Homeless and housing services throughout Western MA for their Outreach and Housing First teams, as well as Low Threshold Housing Programs and Shelters.
 As an adjunct teacher at Anna Maria College, he recently taught a unique graduate psychology course on Outreach Counseling, which integrated Pretreatment and PIE perspectives with the clinical challenges of homeless services work.
+Jay has also done a variety of presentations and staff trainings on Pretreatment for human service organizations throughout the US and UK.

 He has achieved formal recognition from the Commonwealth of Massachusetts Department of Mental Health for his ongoing efforts to help under-served homeless individuals through his direct service, clinical supervision of staff, and program development.
 Jay received his MSW degree in clinical social work from Columbia University in 1988.